-Tilly groaned: “Lydia.
+Tilly groaned.
+“Lydia.
 Don’t you think that’s the first thing Rupert and I did?
-“She slowly dragged her hands through her hair.
+“She slowly dragged her hands through her tousled hair.
 “At first they suggested it might be a bad case of colic.”

 “Colic?
 I thought only horses got colic”

-“Oh that,” Tilly replied.
-“They’re not lackeys Lydia, they’re my friends darling.
+“Oh that,” Tilly replied, “they’re not lackeys, Lydia, they’re my friends’ darling.
 We have an understanding.
 We’re all mothers now - sorry!
 Present company excluded,” she added for her friends benefit.
-She gave her a wry smile.
-“I know hanging out here is no night out at Chinawhites, but as soon as you give birth your priorities change.
+She gave her a humourless smile.
+“I know hanging out here is no night out at Chinawhites but as soon as you give birth your priorities change.
 Nowadays you’ll find me assessing nappies - not nightclubs.
 And you know what Lydia?” she said looking at her friend in all earnest.
 “I’m okay with that part.
 It’s just the not knowing part that really drives me crazy!
-I have no idea what I’m doing and because of that I’m in a constant state of worry - I’m a terrible worrier as it is.
-I wish there could just be a book on this sort of thing, you know, I swear, I’d follow it to the letter.
+I have no idea what I’m doing, and because of that I’m in a constant state of worry - I’m a terrible worrier as it is.
+I just wish there could be a book on this sort of thing, you know.
+I swear I’d follow it to the letter.
 But this…” She shook her head, her weary eyes trailed over to the window.
 She ended one conversation and began another.
 “I was told everybody loves the weekly tea-parties that I hold.
 But even that I’ve had to scale back on, due to the way things are at the moment.”

 Lydia almost choked swallowing down her laughter.
 “You’re not exactly serving tea there, Tilly.”

 Tilly smiled.
 “No. But that’s not the point.
 These gatherings mean the world to me.
-I’m part of a circle not just some rich man’s wife.
-And you know we’re not just drinking and gossiping - okay, maybe we are a little bit - but it’s all harmless, really.
+I’m part of a group, not just some rich man’s wife.
+And, we’re not just drinking and gossiping - okay, maybe we are a little bit - but it’s all harmless, really.
 I like bringing people together, that’s the thing that keeps me sane...”
 She didn’t say anything more.
 She carried on staring into her cup with a look that was miles away from her tea.